pjeyarat/SONiC/doc/acl/ACL-High-Level-Design.md

 ### 1.2.2 App DB
 Located in the Redis DB instance #0 running inside the container "database".
 Redis DB works with the data in format of key-value tuples, needs no predefined schema and can hold various types of data.
 ### 1.2.3 Orchestration Agent
-This component is running in the "orchagent" docker container and is resdponsible for processing updates of the App DB and do corresponding changes in the SAI DB via SAI Redis.
+This component is running in the "orchagent" docker container and is responsible for processing updates of the App DB and do corresponding changes in the SAI DB via SAI Redis.
 ### 1.2.4 SAI Redis
 SAI Redis is an implementation of the SAI API which translates API calls into SAI objects which are stored in the SAI DB.
-Already hadles ACL data.
+Already handles ACL data.
 ### 1.2.5 SAI DB
 Redis DB instance #1.
 Holds serialized SAI objects.
 ### 1.2.6 syncd